emumoo/bingo/README.md

 Need: tex compiler, pdflatex

-1) Write the terms line by line into the terms.txt file.
+1) Write new line separated list of terms into terms.txt

-    Need >= 24 terms

 2) ./run (num_cards)
     num_cards is number of cards you would like to generate